Other / mixed grade configuration · Fairhope, AL

 How many students attend Fairhope West Elementary?

 Fairhope West Elementary has 972 students enrolled.
-It is a other school in Fairhope, AL.
+It is a public school in Fairhope, AL.

 What is the student-teacher ratio at Fairhope West Elementary?